musketyr/appsatori-pipes/README.md

 environment.

 > Hint: AppSatori Pipes are available in the Maven Central.
 You can simply
-> use 'eu.appsatori:pipes:0.6.0' as a dependency
+> use group: "eu.appsatori", name:"pipes", version: "0.6.0" as a dependency

 **Key concepts**